 This unit achieves peak energy efficiency by self-modulating the power output.
 It detects the water flow requirements of running faucets and adjusts the power output to use only what’s needed at that moment.

-5. Best point-of-use heater: Bosch Tronic 3000
+5. Best point-of-use water heater: Bosch Tronic 3000 Water Heater

 Gas or electric tankless water heaters are usually installed in the basement or utility room, and they supply hot water to all faucets and appliances around a home.
 On the other hand, a point-of-use water heater is installed at a specific water source, such as a shower or sink, and only heats the water at that location.